& Juliet: Hamburg (2024–2026)

-A German production titled & Julia stars Chiara Fuhrmann as Juliet, with Willemijn Verkaik as Anne/April, Raphael Groß as Romeo and Andreas Bongard as Shakespeare.
-It opened at the Operettenhaus in Hamburg on 30 October 2024.
-Its Hamburg run is scheduled to close in early 2026.
+A German production titled & Julia starred Chiara Fuhrmann as Juliet, with Willemijn Verkaik as Anne/April, Raphael Groß as Romeo and Andreas Bongard as Shakespeare.
+It opened at the Operettenhaus in Hamburg on 30 October 2024 and closed on 1 February 2026.

+Stockholm (2026–present)

+A Swedish production titled & Julia began on 19 February 2026, starring Joanné Nugas as Juliet, Viktor Norén as Shakespeare and Oscar Zia as Romeo.

+New Zealand (2026)

+The first New Zealand production opened on 9 April 2026, starring Kristin Paulse as Juliet, Awhimai Fraser as Anne, Matu Ngaropo as Shakespeare, Lavina Williams as Angelique, Andrew Grainger as Lance, and Andrew Papas as Romeo.

 Planned productions

-A Swedish production titled & Julia is set to begin in February 2026, starring Joanné Nugas as Juliet, Viktor Norén as Shakespeare and Oscar Zia as Romeo.
+A Dutch production is planned to open in September 2026.

+In October 2026, the German-language production, which closed in February 2026, will move to the Stage Palladium Theater in Stuttgart.

 Reception

 & Juliets West End run, which began officially on 20 November 2019, opened to generally mixed reviews, with criticism centered on its shallow plot and lack of meaningful themes.
 However, the cast, crew, and music received some praise.
 The show was also praised for its representation of a non-binary character.

 & Juliet had positive reviews upon its Broadway release 17 November 2022.
 Some praised its high energy and its easy and fun tone, calling it a "breath of fresh air" for the general populace during the tumultuous time which it was released in.
 It was also praised for the diverse casting and its sense of humour.
 However, others critiqued the immaturity of its politics and the lack of clear foundation, and saying that the spectacle is "overcompensating."

 The show opened to positive reviews in Melbourne, with critics citing strong cast performances and the music as the show's strengths, despite the book's weaknesses.